mdcdi1315/mdcframework/Documentation/UpComingRelease.md

     -- Any functions that used the library are also deprecated , except for some that can be migrated by using some functions of mscorlib.

+## Minor Version 1.5.5.4:
+In this minor release , some more NuGet packages are now embedded , allowing more operations to be done in .NET Framework 4.8.

+ - Final decision about Visual Basic Runtime Library:

+    The dependencies have all been sucessfully removed from MDCFR that involved the library.

+    The library dependency will be removed in the last minor release of 1.5.5. .

+  - Added the NAudio package

+    The NAudio package is maybe one of the most famous packages for playing audio through .NET .

+    This package was included in the Project because someone would need to play an audio resource for his application.

+  - All documentation will be migrated to Markdown using xmldocmd .
+This will not be used yet in this minor release

+    because I am testing if that would work sucessfully.

+  - The Project might be also compiled in .NET >= 6 .

+    This is also in test phase yet , however for those who need to migrate apps from .NET Framework 4.8 is extremely useful to have the Project bindings to .NET >= 6.

+    Of course , that library will not contain any of the packages embedded , due to the fact that .NET 6 has these packages already pre-installed.

+  - Minor changes to source files , added missing documentation for System.Memory and System.Buffers packages ,
+    and some bug fixes.

+  - From 1.5.5.4. and ahead , a debug release of the library will also exist , along with a full PDB file.

+   \-> This means that you have the ability to debug even the MDCFR itself if it is needed , or to debug your application that uses the MDCFR code.

+   \-> This flavor of the MDCFR library is called "Debug Flavor" and the PDB along with it it is used for debugging reasons only.

+   \-> New Manifest properties defined globally in the assembly can help you detect if the assembly you are using is in debug or release flavor.